 What is the latest version of Magento?

-The latest version of Magento is 2.4.9, released on May 12, 2026.
-This Magento current version is the most architecturally significant update since Magento 2.0, introducing native PHP 8.5 support, replacing three foundational framework components (Laminas MVC, TinyMCE, and Zend_Cache/Redis), resolving over 560 issues in Adobe Commerce and 581 in Magento Open Source, and introducing strict new database requirements.
-In this post, you'll discover what's new in Magento 2.4.9, why acting now secures official support through 2029, and the essential steps to plan a friction-free rollout.
+The latest version of Magento is 2.4.9, released on May 12, 2026, now updated with the July 2026 security patch.
+This Magento current version is the most architecturally significant update since Magento 2.0, introducing native PHP 8.5 support, replacing three foundational framework components (Laminas MVC, TinyMCE, and Zend_Cache/Redis), resolving over 666 issues in Adobe Commerce and 580 in Magento Open Source, and introducing strict new database requirements.

 What makes 2.4.9 different?
 Three aging core components have been fully replaced with next-generation alternatives.
-Laminas MVC has been replaced by a native PHP MVC implementation to ensure long-term compatibility beyond PHP 8.5.
-TinyMCE - whose v5 and v6 reached end-of-life and v7 introduced licensing incompatibilities - has been replaced by HugeRTE, an open-source alternative.
+Laminas MVC has been replaced by a native PHP MVC implementation for long-term compatibility beyond PHP 8.5.
+TinyMCE, whose v5 and v6 reached end-of-life and v7 introduced licensing incompatibilities, has been replaced by HugeRTE.
 Zend_Cache has been replaced by the Symfony Cache component for better performance and maintainability.
-On top of these, Apache ActiveMQ Artemis is now Adobe's recommended long-term message broker.
+Apache ActiveMQ Artemis is now Adobe's recommended long-term message broker.
 These changes future-proof the platform but mean extension compatibility testing is more critical than ever before upgrading.

 Key highlights in both Magento Open Source and Adobe Commerce updates